texotek/swissknife/dll.md

 Then you can resolve the function you want to use from that DLL with the [GetProcAddress](https://learn.microsoft.com/en-us/windows/win32/api/libloaderapi/nf-libloaderapi-getprocaddress) function.

-You might prefer run-time linking when startup-performance is important to you or when an application branches to load diffrent modules as required.
+You might prefer run-time linking when startup performance is important to you or when an application branch loads different modules as required.

 ## 4. DLL Entry Point
-Dlls have a entry function called **DllMain()**.
+Dlls have an entry function called **DllMain()**.
 This function is called when processes or threads attach or detach themselves from the dll.
-Here you can initialize or destroy data-structures as required.
+Here you can initialize or destroy data structures as required.
 If you have multiple threads you can use Thread-Local Storage to allocate memory that is private to each thread.

 ```cpp